Can I Place My 6-Month-Old Up for Adoption?

 In conversations with your family and friends, it may seem like adoption is “giving up” or taking the easy way out of parenting.
 But this isn’t true.
 Adoption isn’t for everyone.
 But for some women, it’s the right choice for them.

 If you’re considering adoption for your 6-month-old, you should always remember that you’re not giving up on your child or “giving them away.”
 You’re giving them a wonderful gift — the chance to have a better future.
-Adoption is a choice made with love, and it might be the best option for yourself — and most importantly — your baby.
+Adoption is a choice made with love, and it might be the best option for yourself and — most importantly — your baby.

-Will My 6-Month-Old Hate Me?
+Will My 6-Month-Old Hate Me for Choosing Adoption?

 At 6 months old, your baby is starting to show some definite signs of attachment toward you.
 They might start to cry once you leave the room and feel anxious if you’re not holding them.
-Seeing your baby’s attachment to you certainly doesn’t make the thought of separation any easier.
+Seeing your baby’s attachment to you certainly doesn’t make the thought of adoption any easier.

 You’ll also have plenty of opportunities to watch them grow and thrive.
-If you’d like to have a fully open adoption, you’ll just want to make sure that you find an adoptive family that fits your needs and has the same goals for an adoption as you do; this is something your adoption specialist can help you with.
+If you’d like to have an open adoption, you’ll just want to make sure that you find an adoptive family that fits your needs and has the same goals for an adoption as you do; this is something your adoption specialist can help you with.

 How Can I Give Up a Baby for Adoption at 6 Months?

 Overall, the adoption process for a 6-month-old will be very similar to a newborn adoption.

 You’ll have the same opportunities when placing a 6-month-old up for adoption as you would if you were placing a newborn, with just a few differences.
 Below are the typical steps for a 6‐month‐old adoption: